chinazok4/promotion_tooling/README.md

-# Promotion Princess — Kubrick Competency Framework Tool
+# Promotion Princess — Competency Framework Tool

 A two-part project that extracts the Kubrick competency framework from a PDF and serves it as an interactive self-assessment web tool.